-Friar Street Kitchen
+Friar Street Kitchen, Worcester

 Friar Street Kitchen is a bistro and local gem, which opened in April 2017 and has since gone from strength to strength.
-The owners are from a farming and hospitality background and carefully selected local suppliers to provide the best produce.
+The owners are from a farming and hospitality background and carefully-selected local suppliers to provide the best produce.

 There is something for everyone – check out their great steaks, try the fun ‘benches’ and if you like a cheeseburger the raclette is essential!
 There are delicious options for vegetarians too and a great choice of drinks on offer.

-The Venture In
+The Venture In, Ombersley

-A charming black and white 15th Century medieval house on the main road in Ombersley, Worcestershire, has been occupied by fine dining restaurant ‘The Venture In’ since 1998.
-The restaurant holds 2 AA rosettes and has entries in both the Michelin and Good Food Guides as well as having an impressive 5 star TripAdvisor rating.
+A charming black and white 15th-century medieval house on the main road in Ombersley, Worcestershire, has been occupied by fine dining restaurant The Venture In since 1998.
+The restaurant holds two AA rosettes and has entries in both the Michelin and Good Food Guides as well as having an impressive 5-star TripAdvisor rating.
 All of these accolades have been retained since they were first awarded within the first few months of opening the restaurant 19 years ago.

 Head chef and owner, Toby Fletcher, has a philosophy of sourcing as much local produce as possible to create his inventive Anglo-French cuisine dishes.
 Inspired by a year spent in Australia, Toby’s love for seafood gave him the idea to host fortnightly fish evenings every other Wednesday at The Venture In, as well as offering daily fish specials using fresh fish sourced from a local fish market.

-GLOBE Modern Bistro
+GLOBE Modern Bistro, Worcester

-The menu offers a good selection of classic hearty dishes alongside a more traditional French style cuisine.
+The menu offers a good selection of classic hearty dishes alongside a more traditional French-style cuisine.
 The wine list is very well thought out with a fair range in price as well as highlighting vegan and organic options.

-Russell’s of Broadway
+Russell’s of Broadway, Broadway

-Since opening in 2004 by Andrew Riley and Gaynor Riley, Russell’s has become a renowned award-winning restaurant (including 2 AA Rosettes and an entry in the Michelin Guide), and hotel located in the idyllic Cotswold village of Broadway.
+Since opening in 2004 by Andrew Riley and Gaynor Riley, Russell’s has become a renowned award-winning restaurant (including two AA Rosettes and an entry in the Michelin Guide), and hotel located in the idyllic Cotswold village of Broadway.

-Taking its name from the old workshop of the influential 20th Century British furniture designer, Sir Gordon Russell, the restaurant with rooms is now better known for its stunning modern British food and seven individually designed guestrooms.
+Taking its name from the old workshop of the influential 20th-century British furniture designer, Sir Gordon Russell, the restaurant with rooms is now better known for its stunning modern British food and seven individually-designed guest rooms.